salopensource/sal/docs/Installation.md

 **2. Read / Write, Read Only**

 These users are limited to the Business Units they are given access to.
-Read/Write users can create new Machine Groups within their Business Units, Read Only users are only able to view the information.
+Read/Write users can create new Machine Groups and Machines within their Business Units, Read Only users are only able to view the information.

 **3. Stats Only**